yugr/Implib.so/README.md

 The tool does not transparently support all features of POSIX shared libraries.
 In particular
 * it can not provide wrappers for data symbols
-* it makes wrapped functions asynch signal unsafe (as they may cause a call to `dlopen`)
+* it makes first call to wrapped functions asynch signal unsafe (as it will call `dlopen` and library constructors)
 * it may change semantics if there are multiple definitions of same symbol in different loaded shared objects (runtime symbol interposition is considered a bad practice though)
 * it may change semantics because shared library constructors are delayed until when library is loaded